Homework Assignment No. 4 — Manual Mode, Fill The Frame

 The fourth homework assignment I give students in my digital photography class at the Delaware Art Museum is to explore shooting in Manual Mode and to Fill The Frame.

 Many, perhaps most, professional photographers shoot in Manual Mode.
-While cameras get better all the time being able to give a good exposure, the camera can seldom guess what you want.
-If you want to control the exposure, shoot in Manual Mode.
+While cameras in automatic and semi-automatic modes get better all the time, the camera cannot guess what you want.
+If you want to control the exposure, especially if you want the image darker or lighter, shoot in Manual Mode.

 Usually, shooting in Manual Mode means you will use the camera’s built-in light meter.
 That meter can be set to meter the light coming from a point, from the entire scene, or from several key points.
 You can get the light meter just right by changing the camera’s sensitivity to light (ISO), the shutter speed, and the aperture.
 If you can get the meter to zero, that is a good starting point.
 But maybe you want it darker or lighter.

 To make the image lighter, make the camera more sensitive to light by dialing in a higher ISO setting.
-Or, make the shutter speed longer.
+Or, make the shutter speed longer (slower).
 Or, use a lower aperture number.

 To make the image darker, make the camera less sensitive to light by choosing a lower ISO setting.
-Or, make the shutter speed shorter.
+Or, make the shutter speed shorter (faster).
 Or, use a higher aperture number.

 Manual Mode Links